kaidokert/fsfw/doc/README-localpools.md

 }
 ```

-Now, we have received some sensor data and converted them into the right format,
+Now, if we receive some sensor data and converted them into the right format,
 we can write it into the pool like this, using a guard class to ensure the set is commited back
 in any case: